 Sadly, you cannot adjust the brightness in this mode; it might be too bright for some users, particularly in dark rooms.

-Moving on, the AOC CQ27G2 sports the 2560×1440 Quad HD resolution which looks great on its 27″ sized screen.
-You get the ideal 108 pixel per inch ratio which results in plenty of screen space and sharp details!
+Moving on, the AOC CQ27G2 sports the 2560×1440 Quad HD resolution, which looks great on its 27″ sized screen.
+You get the ideal 108 pixels per inch ratio, which results in plenty of screen space and sharp details!

 Thanks to its high resolution, good color accuracy, and excellent contrast ratio, this gaming monitor is also great for watching movies, work, content creation, and everything in-between!

 Of course, if you’re a professional photo editor, an IPS panel monitor will suit you better due to better color consistency.

 AOC specifies a response time speed of 1ms for the CQ27G2, but this refers to its MPRT (Moving Picture Response Time) measure, not the usual GtG (gray to gray) pixel transition speed which is not specified.

 As expected from a VA panel display, some pixels won’t be able to change from dark into brighter pixels in time with the refresh rate, thus causing visible black smearing in fast-paced games.